M-Ahadi/BaleRed/README.md

 # BaleRed

-BaleRed helps you to used [Bale Bot](https://www.npmjs.com/package/balebot) SDK without coding.
+BaleRed helps you to use [Bale Bot](https://www.npmjs.com/package/balebot) SDK without coding.
 With the Receiver and Sender nodes you can receive and send these types of messages:
 - Text Message
 - Photo Message